hlenganeindustries-alt/Propfirm-trackrecord/README.md

 ## ⚡ What Is This?

 This repository is a **live, unfiltered 2-year track record** on a CFD account — NDX100, DJ30, XAUUSD and more.
 Every trade logged, nothing hidden.
-Raw equity growth from **start → 34%**, peaking at **81.29%**.
+Raw equity growth from **starting balance  → 34%**, peaking at **81.29%**.

 I started trading at **15 years old**.
 I'm 22 now.
 That's 7 years of charts, losses, breakthroughs, and everything in between.
 For years it didn't click.
 I blew accounts, doubted myself, and questioned everything.
 There were nights I stayed up until 3am studying price action, mornings I was back at the screen before sunrise, weekends that didn't feel like weekends.
 I gave this everything I had, even when I had nothing to show for it.